codurance/site/_posts/2016-08-14-three-pillars-of-continuous-delivery.md

 **Do it together** In my opinion the responsibility for continuous delivery should be shared by the team.
 By the team I mean all people involved in the project.
 Not only software developers, not only system administrators, we should also involve business stakeholders.
 Understanding continuous deployment, by all members of the team, strengthens knowledge about the software and improves cooperation.
 Our software is no longer just lines of code, it is also the place where this software lives.

 **No Silo Culture** Every technical person in the team should be able to start, improve and fix the continuous delivery process.
-I understand that this can be a challenge and many failures can appear, but only including people make your continuous delivery useful.
+I understand that this can be a challenge and the team may face many failures, but by being inclusive, you can make your continuous delivery a beneficial process.
 Without the engagement of your whole team you create an invisible wall between the software development and its deployment.
 This can ruin all efforts of introducing automation, because your process will not be aligned with changes taking place in the code.

 ### Just three?